UMDOER/PSYC341OER/_pages/memory/memory_stages.md

 References
 ----------

-Atkinson, R. C., & Shiffrin, R. M. (1968).
+* Atkinson, R. C., & Shiffrin, R. M. (1968).
 Human memory: A proposed system and its control processes.
 In K. Spence (Ed.), *The psychology of learning and motivation* (Vol. 2).
 Oxford, England: Academic Press.

-Baddeley, A. D., Vallar, G., & Shallice, T. (1990).
+* Baddeley, A. D., Vallar, G., & Shallice, T. (1990).
 The development of the concept of working memory: Implications and contributions of neuropsychology.
 In G. Vallar & T. Shallice (Eds.), *Neuropsychological impairments of short-term memory* (pp. 54--73).
 New York, NY: Cambridge University Press.

-Bargh, J. A., Chen, M., & Burrows, L. (1996).
+* Bargh, J. A., Chen, M., & Burrows, L. (1996).
 Automaticity of social behavior: Direct effects of trait construct and stereotype activation on action. *Journal of Personality & Social Psychology, 71*, 230--244.

-Bridgeman, B., & Morgan, R. (1996).
+( Bridgeman, B., & Morgan, R. (1996).
 Success in college for students with discrepancies between performance on multiple-choice and essay tests. *Journal of Educational Psychology, 88*(2), 333--340.

-Cowan, N., Lichty, W., & Grove, T. R. (1990).
+* Cowan, N., Lichty, W., & Grove, T. R. (1990).
 Properties of memory for unattended spoken syllables. *Journal of Experimental Psychology: Learning, Memory, and Cognition, 16*(2), 258--268.

-Didierjean, A., & Marmèche, E. (2005).
+* Didierjean, A., & Marmèche, E. (2005).
 Anticipatory representation of visual basketball scenes by novice and expert players. *Visual Cognition, 12*(2), 265--283.

-Haist, F., Shimamura, A. P., & Squire, L. R. (1992).
+* Haist, F., Shimamura, A. P., & Squire, L. R. (1992).
 On the relationship between recall and recognition memory. *Journal of Experimental Psychology: Learning, Memory, and Cognition, 18*(4), 691--702.

-Miller, G. A. (1956).
+* Miller, G. A. (1956).
 The magical number seven, plus or minus two: Some limits on our capacity for processing information. *Psychological Review, 63*(2), 81--97.

-Nelson, T. O. (1985).
+* Nelson, T. O. (1985).
 Ebbinghaus's contribution to the measurement of retention: Savings during relearning. *Journal of Experimental Psychology: Learning, Memory, and Cognition, 11*(3), 472--478.

-Peterson, L., & Peterson, M. J. (1959).
+* Peterson, L., & Peterson, M. J. (1959).
 Short-term retention of individual verbal items. *Journal of Experimental Psychology, 58*(3), 193--198.

-Simon, H. A., & Chase, W. G. (1973).
+* Simon, H. A., & Chase, W. G. (1973).
 Skill in chess. *American Scientist, 61*(4), 394--403.

-Solomon, M. (1995). *Mozart: A life*.
+* Solomon, M. (1995). *Mozart: A life*.
 New York, NY: Harper Perennial.

-Sperling, G. (1960).
+* Sperling, G. (1960).
 The information available in brief visual presentation. *Psychological Monographs, 74*(11), 1--29.

-Unsworth, N., & Engle, R. W. (2007).
+* Unsworth, N., & Engle, R. W. (2007).
 On the division of short-term and working memory: An examination of simple and complex span and their relation to higher order abilities. *Psychological Bulletin, 133*(6), 1038--1066.

-Wang, Y., Liu, D., & Wang, Y. (2003).
+* Wang, Y., Liu, D., & Wang, Y. (2003).
 Discovering the capacity of human memory. *Brain & Mind, 4*(2), 189--198.
+{: .small}

 Image Attributions
 ------------------
 * Figure 9.4: Adapted from Atkinson & Shiffrin (1968).
 * Figure 9.5: Adapted from Sperling (1960).
 * Figure 9.6: Adapted from Peterson & Peterson (1959).
+{: .small}

 Adapted from [Introduction to Psychology - 1st Canadian Edition](https://opentextbc.ca/introductiontopsychology) by Jennifer Walinga and Charles Stangor.